Harry Wismer: AFL owner

 They arranged the March 1963 sale of the team to a more financially stable group of investors headed by Sonny Werblin, who rebranded the team as the Jets in April and hired Weeb Ewbank as head coach.
+In an ironic twist, the Titans name would eventually be revived three decades after Wismer's death by the aforementioned Adams when he rebranded the Oilers as the Tennessee Titans after moving his team to Nashville.

 The now green-and-white Jets were still at the Polo Grounds in 1963, with four of their home games on Saturday nights, before they moved into the new Shea Stadium in 1964, where they played for two decades.
 When Werblin signed University of Alabama star quarterback Joe Namath in January 1965 for a package worth a then-unheard of value of roughly $430,000, the Jets, and the AFL, were made.
 The Namath signing, his subsequent stardom, and a new, more lucrative television contract with NBC, led more than any other single factor to the AFL–NFL merger.

 When Werblin sold his share of the team in May 1968, the franchise value had gone from $1 million to $15 million in those five years.
 On the other hand, Wismer was left embittered, with debts totalling approximately $2.5 million, and eventually struggled to settle for 78 cents on the dollar.